nalarkin/story-generator/README.md

 1. Grammar rules must be stored in a `.txt` file
 2. Grammar rules must be in BNF notation.
    1. For more info see: https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form
+3. You may surround a token in parenthesis if it is optional.
-3. First line in file will be the rule that all sentences are derived from
+4. First non-ignored line in file will be the rule that all sentences are derived from
-4. You don't need to include angled brackets for non-terminals, I simply did so for clarity.
+5. You don't need to include angled brackets for non-terminals, I simply did so for clarity.
-5. Each nonterminal must have at least 1 path that leads to a terminal node
+6. Each nonterminal must have at least 1 path that leads to a terminal node
    1. For example, the two rules `<sentence> = <noun>` and `<noun> = <sentence>` would not be valid, but the following combination would be valid: `<sentence> = <noun>` and `<noun> = <sentence> | cat` where cat is a terminal.

 ### Simple Grammar Example